mpeeples2008/ArchNetSci/_book/index.md

 <a href="https://book.archnetworks.net"><img src="images/cover.png" width="250" height="375" alt="Brughmans and Peeples Book Cover" align="right" style="margin: 0 1em 0 1em" /></a>

 This document contains a series of tutorials that outline methods for managing, analyzing, and visualizing network data, primarily using the R programming language.
-We provide code and examples to replicate the analyses presented in the book as well as many other additional useful examples and tools.
+We provide code and examples to replicate the analyses presented in the book as well as many other additional useful tools.
 This Online Companion is designed to expand upon topics covered in the book and you may find it useful to follow along with these examples as you read the text.
 Sections 1 through 6 in this document correspond to the topics and information covered in Chapters 2 through 7 of the Brughmans and Peeples book.
-Section 7 of this document includes topics beyond the scope of the book and topics we hope to expand in the future.
+Section 7 of this document includes topics beyond the scope of the book (exponential random graph models and spatial interaction models) and topics we hope to expand in the future.
 You can use the table of contents on the left-hand side of your screen to jump directly to a particular section and the table and contents on the right to navigate within each section.
+We have also created a [quick TOC reference](#TableOfContents) if you are seeking something in particular.

-For more information on the book and the authors check the project website here: [archnetworks.net](https://archnetworks.net).
+For more information on the book and the authors check out the project website here: [archnetworks.net](https://archnetworks.net).

 **Cite this document as:**

 > Peeples, Matthew A. and Tom Brughmans (2022).
-Online Companion to Archaeological Network Science by Brughmans and Peeples. <https://archnetworks.net>, Accessed 2022-06-09.
+Online Companion to Archaeological Network Science by Brughmans and Peeples. <https://archnetworks.net>, Accessed 2022-06-12.

 **The associated book can be cited as**